 The Food Shop or “Thermopolium”, was an important feature in Pompeii society.
 The Thermopolium or “cook shops”, were the place to buy ready made hot food.

-These “cook shops” are similar to our current day fast food restaurants.
+These “cook shops” have a similar purpose to our current day fast food restaurants.
+A place to buy a meal where you don’t have to cook it.

 Plaster casts

-Those who didn’t escape are forever remembered by the body imprints that are now immortalised in plaster.
+Those who didn’t escape are forever remembered by the body imprints that are now immortalised in the Pompeii plaster.
 Telling a story of sudden death with no way out.
-A moment frozen in time.
+I wonder if the citizens of Pompeii knew of their fate?
+This will forever remain a mystery.
+A heartbreaking moment frozen in time.

 The bodies no longer exist but these plaster casts give us an insight of that fateful day.